 Let’s take a look at everything you need to know about how to boost your WordPress SEO.

 1. Install an SEO Plugin

 Although WordPress has notable utility on its own, you won’t be able to get the most out of your SEO efforts without installing a quality SEO plugin.
-This will provide you with far greater control over how Google views your managed WordPress hosted website.
+This will provide you with far greater control over how Google views your WordPress website.

 It can be difficult, though, to choose from the broad list of available plugins.
 Fortunately, you can download Yoast SEO for free and it’s one of the most popular options.

 You’ll be able to use it and have better management over your keywords, meta-descriptions, and XML site maps.
 You can find this plugin in the official WordPress repository.

 Although some people may not pay attention to it, Google isn’t a fan of long, messy URLs.
 While optimizing your content’s permalink won’t result in a groundbreaking change, it offers a simple and straightforward way to increase WordPress SEO.

 Left unchanged, WordPress will generate a permalink for your posts.
 However, Google prefers that your URL includes both your post’s title and relevant keywords.

 WordPress has a solution, though.
 By navigating to your permalink settings in the WordPress dashboard, you can select the option ‘Post Name‘ to automatically generate URLs that incorporate your post’s title.